-A review of the data collected during the reporting period identified no significant changes in circumstances to the previous reporting period, and that the environmental performance of Colongra was generally consistent with the original predictions made and conclusions drawn in the documents listed under Condition 1.1.
+The environmental performance of Colongra was generally consistent with the original predictions made and conclusions drawn in the documents listed under Condition 1.1.

 It should be noted that Colongra power station has four gas turbines with a nominal output of 660 MW total and a licensed annual generation capacity of 1,000 GWh to 4,000 GWh, as identified in EPL 13036 Administrative Condition A1.
-However, as a result of market conditions, Colongra generated approximately 61 GWh during the reporting period.
+As a result of the energy crisis and market conditions, Colongra generated approximately 463 GWh during the reporting period.